Ale-Miguel/ForensicCommands/README.md

 blkcat <FS_IMAGE> <BLOCK_NUM> | xxd | more
 ```

+Get all deleted files from a FS image:
+fls -d -r <FS_IMAGE>

 ## Veracrypt ##

 Decrypt encrypted files or FS.
 If we don't have any aditional info, we can press ENTER to skip: